 Back in 2007 or thereabouts we wrote about this subject after playing a particularly lively copy of Revolver:

-At the risk of being definitive about things that are better left ill-defined, I would say that the Number One quality we look for in a pressing is that element of Life or Energy.
+At the risk of being definitive about things that are better left ill-defined, I would say that the Number One quality we look for in a pressing is the element of Life or Energy.
 We can put up with many shortcomings, including even some tonality problems, but when a record fails to convey the spirit and enthusiasm of the musicians, it’s pretty much over.

 Water Of Love and Sultans of Swing on a Hot Stamper copy have the kind of Demo Disc sound that will have your audiophile friends drooling and turning green with envy.
 We can’t all afford $100,000 turntables, but when you have a record that sounds this good, you don’t need one!
 This record makes it sound like you have 100k in your rig, whether you do or not.